rackerlabs/docs-core-infra-user-guide/cloud_images/important_concepts.rst

 idea *not* to use the image UUID in your script.
-Instead, you should use some custom image property to identify an image as containing the SuperOS operating system, and then program your script to use the filtering abilities of the Images API to locate the image you want.
+Instead, you should use some custom image property to identify an image as containing the SuperOS operating system, and then program your script to use the filtering abilities of the Cloud Images API to locate the image you want.